regholl/Trade-Alchemy/readme.md

 ## What routines are included?

-- This is a vurrent work in progress
+- This is a current work in progress
+- Early version of Dollar Cost Averaging routine

 ## FAQ